-BANK OF NAMIBIA V TRUSTCO GROUP HOLDINGS LIMITED Bank of Namibia served an application on Trustco Bank to place Trustco Bank in provisional liquidation.
+- BANK OF NAMIBIA V TRUSTCO GROUP HOLDINGS LIMITED Bank of Namibia served an application on Trustco Bank to place Trustco Bank in provisional liquidation.
 Trustco Bank filed a notice of opposition and an answering affidavit.
-The Bank of Namibia brought an application requesting the presiding judge to request barself, which of Namibia brought an application requesting the presiding judge to recuse herself, which application was dismissed by the presiding judge.
-Bank of Namibia is considering filing an appeal against the dismissal of their application.

-NAMRA V TRUSTCO GROUP HOLDINGS LIMITED

-TGH and its investee companies, filed a review and constitutional challenge against the impugned decisions of the Namibia Revenue Agency (NamRA).
+The Bank of Namibia brought an application requesting the presiding judge to recuse herself, which application was dismissed by the presiding judge.
+Bank of Namibia is considering filing an appeal against the dismissal of their application. - NAMRA V TRUSTCO GROUP HOLDINGS LIMITED TGH and its investee companies, filed a review and constitutional challenge against the impugned decisions of the Namibia Revenue Agency (NamRA).
 The NamRA and the Respondents are defending the application.
-NamRA filed its discovery bundle in November 2023, and TGH supplemented its review application.
-NamRA must file its answering affidavit by the end of January 2024.
+NamRA filed its discovery bundle in November the end of January 2024.